nihal-kabir/CIDion/STATUS.md

-# 🎉 Agentic AI Project - Successfully Deployed!
+# 🎉 CIDion AI Project - Successfully Deployed!

 ## ✅ Status: WORKING

-The end-to-end agentic AI project has been successfully created and deployed using **Google Gemini API**.
+The end-to-end CIDion AI project has been successfully created and deployed using **Google Gemini API**.

 ## 🚀 What's Working